-240. Mr. Chandlee was so single-minded as to his focus that during one March 10, 2021 meeting, when Ms. Puris, vulnerable, reached out to him for advice on dealing with Ms. Chen and addressing the aforementioned feedback from her team, he flipped the conversation around on Ms. Puris.
+- 252. Mr. Chandlee was so single-minded as to his focus that during one March 10, 2021 meeting, when Ms. Puris, vulnerable, reached out to him for advice on dealing with Ms. Chen and addressing the aforementioned feedback from her team, he flipped the conversation around on Ms. Puris.
 While lobbing totally sexist critiques of her management style, Mr. Chandlee again described Ms. Puris in gendered terms such as an "emotional superstar" and "passionate."
 He went on to say that for all of Ms. Puris' faults, she was an "amazing wife [and] mother," which was completely irrelevant to her business acumen.
 It is inconceivable that Mr. Chandlee, in critiquing a male employee, would have made sure to point out that he was an amazing husband or father.

-241. As all of this was going on, in February 2021, Ms. Puris was invited to attend and participate in one of Mr. Lidong's bi-monthly meetings.
-She was provided with a five-to-tenminute timeslot to share updates from her Business Marketing team.

-242. It became clear immediately that Mr. Lidong was displeased with the way Ms. Puris led her presentation because she celebrated her team's successes and achievements, which he felt was inappropriate because he believes that women should always remain humble and express modesty.
+Again, all of this shows that the way in which Ms. Puris was unlawfully treated was at all times impacted by her sex. - 253.
+As all of this was going on, in February 2021, Ms. Puris was invited to attend and participate in one of Mr. Lidong's bi-monthly meetings.
+She was provided with a five-to-tenminute timeslot to share updates from her Business Marketing team. - 254.
+It became clear immediately that Mr. Lidong was displeased with the way Ms. Puris led her presentation because she celebrated her team's successes and achievements, which he felt was inappropriate because he believes that women should always remain humble and express modesty.
 Indeed, he did not treat any male members of senior leadership in the same manner.